anarchivist/nyac-2014-presentation/presentation.md

 ![<http://dp.la/bookshelf>](images/bookshelf-1.png)

 <div role="note" class="note">
-The DPLA Bookshelf provides is yet another way that we provide an innovative mechanism for users to interact with materials available through our portal.
+The DPLA Bookshelf is yet another way that we provide an innovative mechanism for users to interact with materials available through our portal.
 The items on Bookshelf represent digitized books available through the portal, from providers such as the University of California, the University of Illinois, and the New York Public Library.
 The shelf is shown as a vertical stack so that the titles and authors are more easily readable on their spines.
 The width of the book represents the actual height of the physical book, and its thickness represents its page count.